MicrosoftDocs/power-platform/power-platform/developer/catalog.md

 ## Catalog Basics

-Every tenant will get a catalog auto-provisioned for them the first time you try to interact with the catalog.
-A catalog admin will still need to [set up permissions](administer-catalog.md) before an organization can start using the catalog.
+Every tenant gets a catalog autoprovisioned for them the first time you try to interact with the catalog.
+A catalog admin still needs to [set up permissions](administer-catalog.md) before an organization can start using the catalog.

-You may choose to have multiple catalogs across environments for different regions, departments, etc. Most orgs will only need one catalog.
-New catalogs can be set up by a catalog Admin in Power Platform Admin Center.
+You might choose to have multiple catalogs across environments for different regions, departments, or any group.
+Most orgs only need one catalog.
+A catalog admin can set up new catalogs in the [Power Platform Admin Center](https://admin.powerplatform.microsoft.com).

 You can submit unmanaged solutions to the catalog for other makers to install and use for themselves, as one of these two catalog item types:

 1. A **template**: A copy of your unmanaged solution that other makers can edit however they choose.
-Updates to the original unmanaged solution will not update templates, as templates are no longer "connected" to the solution it came from.
+Updates to the original unmanaged solution won't update templates, as templates are no longer "connected" to the solution it came from.
 If you want other makers to do whatever they please, use a template.

    > [!NOTE]
    > Certain components are not supported for templating yet.
 View the updated list here.